rramadev/Graphql-Basics/README.md

 A GraphQL project demo, to test and understand the fundamentals concepts of this query language for APIs and related technologies, including:

 - GraphQL node packages
-- Github API
 - GraphiQL Tool

 ## Built With

 - GraphQL
 - Express
+- node-fetch
+- json-server
 - Npm scripts
+- Github API

 ## Commands

 command | description
 --- | ---
-`npm run serve`| run server.js using node
+`npm run server`| run server.js using node

 ## Installation